 The Bank's Head of Risk oversees the management of all credit, market, operational and liquidity risks as well as the comprehensive control of risk.
-He also chairs the Malaysia Risk Council, which is the key local approval body.
+The Head of Risk also chairs the Malaysia Risk Council, which is the key local approval body for credit.